erichan90/McDaniel_Data_Preparation/week6/week6.md

       select(-CZ_TYPE)
 ```

-## 6 Pad the state and county FIPS with a “0” at the beginning (hint: there’s a function in stringr to do this) and then unite the two columns to make one fips column with the 5 or 6-digit county FIPS code (5 points)
+## 6 Pad the state and county FIPS with a “0” at the beginning (hint: there’s a function in stringr to do this) and then unite the two columns to make one fips column with the 5 or 6-digit county FIPS code

 ``` r
 storm4$STATE_FIPS=str_pad(storm4$STATE_FIPS,width=3,side="left",pad="0")